What Is Cervical Spondylosis?

 Frequently Asked Questions about Cervical Spondylosis

 In most cases, yes.
 Ergonomic adaptation of the workstation is fundamental: monitor at eye level (not looking down for long periods), keyboard and mouse in neutral wrist position, chair with adequate lumbar support, and regular breaks every 30 to 45 minutes for cervical mobility exercises.
-Workers who perform activities with intense cervical overload (manual physical therapy, dentistry) may need specific occupational adaptations.
+Workers performing activities with intense cervical overload (manual physical therapy, dentistry) may need specific occupational adaptations.